 An NgRx reducer is a synchronous, deterministic state transition function.
-It should only compute the next immutable state from (state, action).
-If it reaches outside (network, router, random values, services), it is no longer a pure reducer.
+The same input (state, action) must always produce the same next state, and it must do so without mutation or side effects.
+If it reaches outside to the network, router, services, random values, or timestamps, it is no longer a pure reducer.

 Forbidden in reducers | Why it is wrong | Where it belongs |